Gardening Projects for Kids

-Or buy a ready made playhouse, often with ladders for extra interest and enjoy watching your offspring spend hours of energetic play in what could be the biggest asset your garden can offer.
+Or buy a ready made playhouse and enjoy watching your offspring spend hours of energetic play in what could be the biggest asset your garden can offer.
 Take a look at this Shire Kitty Playhouse or our full range of playhouses here.

 If repurposing a shed, make sure all dangerous tools, chemicals and surfaces are removed first.
 Ensure the door cannot lock a child in.

 We are not alone in the garden and birds are a critical aspect to a healthy and diverse garden.
 Encourage them to visit with a bird table or feeders.